+Public Staff

-Public Staff Docket No. M-100, Sub 163 Public Staff Data Request No. 2 Winter Storm Elliott Item No. 2-6 Page 6 of 7 a.
-See the following attached files:
+Docket No. M-100, Sub 163

+Public Staff Data Request No. 2

+Winter Storm Elliott

+Item No. 2-6

+Page 6 of 7

 2022.
 Each log entry documents an event/notification, response/action taken, and a timestamp that shows the timeline and decision-making information for nuclear generation.